 - Third parties who conduct surveys, for example the National Student Survey;

-2: Those with an interest in tracking student progress & attendance, including
+2: Those with an interest in tracking student progress and attendance, for example:

-- Student sponsors e.g. Student Loan Company, research sponsors, research councils & NHS
+- Student sponsors e.g. Student Loan Company, research sponsors, research councils and NHS;

 - Current or potential education providers, e.g. where you take part in an exchange or a placement as part of your course;

 - Current or potential employers, to provide references or, for sponsored or placement students, to confirm details of progress and attendance.

-3. Professional & regulatory bodies, in relation to the confirmation of qualification, professional registration & conduct & the accreditation of courses, including:
+3. Professional and regulatory bodies, in relation to the confirmation of qualification, professional registration and conduct and the accreditation of courses, for example:

 - Nursing and Midwifery Council;